Human Trafficking in [Malawi] [other countries]

 The tendency by rich people to give out money and gifts to youngsters is one of the factors encouraging kids to be on the street.

-Information About Street Children - Malawi [DOC]
+Consortium for Street Children – Malawi

 The rise in street children numbers is the result of worsening economic conditions aggravated by the breakdown of extended family structures and the impact of the HIV/AIDS pandemic.
 An estimated 25% of the urban population is infected with HIV; there are an estimated 1.2 million children orphaned